carpentries-incubator/ml4bio-workshop/_episodes/05-log-regression.md

 What is important to understand is that the change in one feature by a unit changes the odds ratio.
 So logistic regression treats each feature independently.
 This affects what type of rules it can learn.

+Another important characteristic of logistic regression features is how they affect the probabiity.
+If the feature weight is positive then the probability of the outcome increases, for example the probability that a T-cell is active increases.
+If the feature weight is negative then the probability of the outcome decreases, or in our example, the probability that a T-cell is active decreases.

 If we have 2 features, both cell size and cell intensity, logistic regression is learning a different rule.
 The rule is a single straight line.